New omicron variant stokes world fears, triggers travel bans

 BRUSSELS (AP) — The discovery of a new coronavirus variant sent a chill through much of the world Friday as nations raced to halt air travel, markets fell sharply and scientists held emergency meetings to weigh the exact risks, which were largely unknown.

-In response, the United States and Canada joined the European Union and several other countries in instituting travel restrictions on visitors from southern Africa, where the variant brought on a fresh surge of infections and is thought to have originated.

-The White House said the U.S. will restrict travel from South Africa and seven other countries in the region beginning Monday.
-It did not give immediate details except to say the restrictions will not apply to returning U.S. citizens or permanent residents, who will continue to be required to test negative before their travel.

-Medical experts, including the WHO, warned against any overreaction before the variant was better understood.
+Medical experts, including the World Health Organization, warned against any overreaction before the variant that originated in southern Africa was better understood.
 But a jittery world feared the worst nearly two years after COVID-19 emerged and triggered a pandemic that has killed more than 5 million people around the globe.

 “We must move quickly and at the earliest possible moment,” British Health Secretary Sajid Javid told lawmakers.

-Omicron has now been seen in travelers to Belgium, Hong Kong and Israel as well as in southern Africa.

-There was no immediate indication whether the variant causes more severe disease.
+There was no immediate indication whether the variant causes a more severe disease.
 As with other variants, some infected people display no symptoms, South African experts said.
-The WHO panel drew from the Greek alphabet in naming the variant omicron, as it has done with earlier, major variants of the virus.

-Even though some of the genetic changes appear worrisome, it was unclear how much of a public health threat it posed.
+Even though some of the genetic changes appear worrisome, it was unclear if the new variant would pose a significant public health threat.
 Some previous variants, like the beta variant, initially concerned scientists but did not spread very far.

-The 27-nation European Union suspended air travel from southern Africa, and stocks tumbledin Asia, Europe and the United States.
-The Dow Jones Industrial Average dropped more than 1,000 points before an afternoon uptick.
+The 27-nation European Union imposed a temporary ban on air travel from southern Africa, and stocks tumbled in Asia, Europe, and the United States.
+The Dow Jones Industrial Average dropped more than 1,000 points.
 The S&P 500 index was down 2.3%, on pace for its worst day since February.
 The price of oil plunged nearly 12%.

 “The last thing we need is to bring in a new variant that will cause even more problems,” German Health Minister Jens Spahn said.
 The member nations of the EU have experienced a massive spike in cases recently.